EMF house inspection of a healthy home

-Do not rely on any built-in “off” switch.
+Be careful relying on any built-in "off" switch.
 Many do not fully turn off the equipment.
 Instead, use a power strip with a real mechanical switch.

 If possible, check how the electricity comes from the breaker panel to the appliances.
 Does the wiring go through the bedroom or other places you will spend a lot of time?
 Wires usually go the shortest route, either above the room or below it.

 It may be possible to re-route the wires, so they do not run through the bedroom.
-Another possibility is to place them in steel conduit.
+Another possibility is to place them in shielding steel conduit.

 No breaker panel should be on the bedroom wall (outside or inside).